bericyb/exarlab-website/content/posts/ai-prophet.md

 draft: false
 ---

 ### This post contains content that could be viewed as sacrilegious.
-To be clear, I am not criticizing any particular beliefs or denomination.
-Enjoy!
+It is not a criticism of any particular beliefs or denomination.

 ![](/images/prophet/prophet.png)